AI Safety Governance in 2026: Moving Beyond Compliance Checklists

 AI safety cannot be the responsibility of one team.
 Product, engineering, legal, and compliance need shared visibility into safety metrics and clear escalation paths.

 Create regular review cycles where cross-functional teams examine edge cases, user reports, and emerging risks together.
 This builds shared understanding and faster response times.
+The teams that get this right have safety reviews every sprint, not every quarter.

 Measuring what matters